 Data collection and analysis is gathered by this office from the criminal justice community throughout the year.
-State and local criminal justice agencies, drug treatment and education/prevention agencies are contacted, such as the South Carolina Law Enforcement Division (SLED); the South Carolina Department of Corrections (SCDC); the South Carolina Department of Probation, Parole and Pardon Services; the South Carolina Department of Alcohol and Other Drug Abuse Services; the South Carolina Department of Mental Health; the South Carolina Judicial Department; the South Carolina Department of Juvenile Justice; the South Carolina Criminal Justice Academy; the South Carolina Attorney General's Office (SCAG); the South Carolina Commission of Indigent Defense; and the South Carolina Commission on Prosecution Coordination.
+State and local criminal justice agencies, drug treatment and education/prevention agencies are contacted, such as the South Carolina Law Enforcement Division (SLED); the South Carolina Department of Corrections (SCDC); the South Carolina Department of Probation, Parole and Pardon Services; the South Carolina Department of Alcohol and Other Drug Abuse Services; the South Carolina Department of Mental Health; the South Carolina Department of Juvenile Justice; the South Carolina Criminal Justice Academy; the South Carolina Attorney General's Office (SCAG); and the South Carolina Commission of Indigent Defense.
 In addition, contacts are made with several of the state's Sheriffs, Chiefs of Police, and Solicitors, as well as organizations including the S.C.
 Law Enforcement Officers Association, the South Carolina Police Chiefs Association, and the South Carolina Sheriffs' Association.
-Additional contacts and collaborative efforts are discussed on pages 2-7 of the South Carolina State Strategy - Justice Assistance Grant Program Federal Fiscal Years 2019 - 2023.
+Additional contacts and collaborative efforts are discussed on pages 4-6 of the South Carolina State Strategy - Justice Assistance Grant Program Federal Fiscal Years 2024 - 2028.

-Please refer to the South Carolina State Strategy - Justice Assistance Grant Program Federal Fiscal Years 2019 - 2023 section titled "Data and Analysis" (pages 7-15) for detailed data regarding the state's key criminal justice issues.
+Please refer to the South Carolina State Strategy - Justice Assistance Grant Program Federal Fiscal Years 2024 - 2028 section titled "Data and Analysis" (pages 8-15) for detailed data regarding the state's key criminal justice issues.

-Juvenile justice issues are also considered in the planning effort.
+Other state issues, such as juvenile justice, are also considered in the planning effort.
 The SCDPS, OHSJP staff serves the Governor's Juvenile Justice Advisory Council (the State Advisory Group established under the Juvenile Justice and Delinquency Prevention Act) and takes into account its perspective when recommending JAG subawards that involve juvenile justice issues or services.
+Additionally, data collection and input is continuously gathered on newer funding priorities concerning law enforcement, prosecution and courts, drug treatment and enforcement, and mental health issues in South Carolina.